We’re here for you

 Inflation reached over 3 percent at the end of 2022 and in early 2023.
 Interest rates also rose at the same time, leading to higher mortgage rates.
 As a rule, the higher the interest rate on bonds, the higher the mortgage interest.

-Inflation has now fallen below 1%.
+Since mid-2024, inflation has remained below 1%.
 This has allowed the SNB to significantly reduce the key interest rate, which is also reflected in much lower mortgage interest rates – both at the short end and at the long end of the interest curve.

 Mortgage interest rates in Switzerland depend on a variety of factors.
 We provide you with an overview.